Another year flew by, and here we are again, counting down the days until Christmas.

 Before the McAllisters, there were the Griswolds.
 John Hughes’ ‘Vacation ‘58’ story, which was featured in National Lampoon Magazine, was turned into a hilarious comedy starring Chevy Chase, Beverly D’Angelo and Randy Quaid in 1989.

 So much so that when Clark Griswold turned on the 25,000 twinkle lights on his house, it caused a massive power outage that left the entire city of Chicago without electricity (and the scene became so iconic that most Christmas movie trivia games asking you how many lights the Griswolds lit up).

 8. Iris’ English cottage in The Holiday (2006)

 Remember at the beginning of The Holiday, when Cameron Diaz arrives at Rosehill Cottage and decides it’s definitely not for her?
-Well we had the exact opposite reaction (and wrote extensively about the beautiful houses featured in The Holiday movie).
+Well, we had the exact opposite reaction (and wrote extensively about the beautiful houses featured in The Holiday movie).

 ‘A fairy tale English cottage set in a tranquil country garden.
 Snuggle up by an old stone fireplace and enjoy a cup of hot cocoa.
 An enchanting oasis of tranquility in a quiet English hamlet, just forty minutes from exciting London.’
 Sign.us.up.